hyansuper/j2h/readme.md

 # j2h

-j2h renders json to html.
+j2h converts js object/arrary to html string.
 It's similar to [json2html](https://json2html.com/), but a lot simpler, and doesn't require jQuery, and hopefully more intuitive and flexible.

 ## Basic